Application for Graduation

 BEFORE APPLYING ONLINE (VIP): Please be aware of your graduation requirements AND the following information before completing your graduation application:

 - If you have a class schedule beyond this semester and need those classes to meet your requirements for graduation, DO NOT complete this application.
-Only those students who have met all of the requirements to graduate at the end of the Summer 2019 semester should apply now.
+Only those students who have met all of the requirements to graduate at the end of this semester should apply.

 - IMPORTANT: Your names (preferred and/or legal) and address on your Graduation Application must be identical to the way it appears on the University's student information system.
 If any information in incorrect, DO NOT submit your application until it is corrected.
 Name and address changes are handled through the Office of Academic Records by completing and submitting the following forms:

 You will be required to provide legal documentation to change your name and/or address.
 The acceptable documentation is a birth certificate, marriage certificate, divorce decree, formal court order or a valid passport.
 Your student record holds the information that we use to list you in the commencement program, order your diploma(s), send official University mailings, and include on your final transcript; it is your responsibility to ensure the information we have captured in our records system is accurate.

-IMPORTANT DISCLAIMER: The student name selected in the graduation application will be used throughout all graduation and commencement materials and documentation, including on your diploma(s) and in the commencement program.
+IMPORTANT DISCLAIMER: The student name entered on the graduation application will be used throughout all graduation and commencement materials and documentation, including on your diploma(s) and in the commencement program.
 If you decide to change your diploma name AFTER the submission of this application, you will be responsible for paying any fees associated with having your diploma(s) reprinted.
 Please be aware that the commencement program cannot be edited at any point after your name preference has been entered.
-Official University transcripts will only include your legal name.
+Official University transcripts will only include your legal name as it is listed in the University's student information system.

 When ready to apply, access the graduation application via VIP and follow these instructions: